stoneheart404/Login/README.md

 at line 26, edit the link

-1. create a google sheet
+1. create a google sheet (name something like "Login Data Log")
 2. in extensions > appscript
 3. (javascript) replace all with: